wormhole-foundation/wormhole-docs/learn/messaging/core-contracts.md

 # Core Contracts

 The Core Contracts are the mechanism by which all Wormhole messages are emitted.
 All cross-chain applications either interact directly with the Core Contract or interact with another contract that does.
-There is one Core Contract on each blockchain in the ecosystem, which is the contract which the Guardians are required to observe.
+Each blockchain in the ecosystem has one Core Contract.
+The Guardians are required to observe this group of contracts.
 The Core Contract is the contract that ultimately emits the messages the [Guardians](/learn/infrastructure/guardians/){target=\_blank} pick up as an [Observation](#){target=\_blank}.

 In general, Core Contracts are simple and can be broken down to a sending and receiving side, which will be defined next.